‘Teen Mom’ Kailyn Lowry Drops New Hints About Baby Daddy No 3: Could It Be Chris Lopez?

 According to Wet Paint, Lowry is currently 20 weeks pregnant with her new baby.
 This pregnancy is the third baby for Lowry, who has two children from different relationships.
 Lowry had her first child with ex-boyfriend Jo Rivera.
 She later had a kid with ex-husband Javi Marroquin, with whom she divorced last year.

-There’s no telling when Lowry is make the big announcement about her new baby daddy.
+There’s no telling when Lowry is making the big announcement about her new baby daddy.
 When she finally comes clean, however, it doesn’t sound like the father is planning on playing a large role in the child’s life.

 Catch us LIVE tonight after the all new episode of #teenmom2 tonight ???? @leahdawn92mtv